lendenmc/dotfiles/README.md

 This solution is scalable.
 If I need in the future to do some development work on Ubuntu and create Ubuntu-specific aliases, functions or environment variables, I will create the same kind of files, only with a *.ubuntu* suffix this time.
 The `.profile` file will be responsible to source all these files together.
 Any line that is not part of one the categories above will be included in `.profile`as well.

 #### Sourcing scripts within profiles
 I do not enjoy checking for the `source whatever_external_script_.sh` type of lines in my profile files, nor do I like spending too much time figuring out the right region of the profile to put that kind of line.
 Therefore, I find it more comfortable to list those scripts's names under these text files, which make it clear which shell support which script:

 * `.scripts.bash.txt`
 * `.scripts.zsh.txt`
 * `.scripts.ksh.txt`
-* `.scripts.pdksh.txt`

 This involves one text file for each type of shell.
 Near the bottom the corresponding .*rc profile, a generic `_source_from_text_file` function  is called.
 It will loop over each of these scripts and source them.